Request a Demo Search

 1. Set fundraising targets

-Use your organization’s budget to determine generally how much you need to raise to achieve your philanthropic goals.
+Use your organization’s budget to determine how much you need to raise to achieve your philanthropic goals.
 Then, outline the strategies you’ll use to acquire that funding.

 For example, you may decide to raise: